New issue of Media Trends in the Nordic countries

 News consumption online is increasing.
 At the same time, print media revenues are falling, and media politicians are trying to come up with solutions.
 Read more in the new issue of Nordicom’s Nordic newsletter.

-Media Trends in the Nordic Countries 1-2018 reports on a number of media surveys, research results, media policy issues, etc., in Denmark, Finland, Iceland, Norway and Sweden, including a European outlook.
-Below are some examples of the content in the April issue.
+Media Trends in the Nordic Countries 3-2016 reports on a number of media surveys, research results, media policy issues, etc., in the Nordic arena.
+Below are some examples of content in the December edition.

 Competition from global players on the advertising market is growing.
 In this issue, we present a Nordic study in progress, launched by Nordicom and commissioned by the Nordic Council of Ministers.
 The research will be completed in Spring 2017.

 Nordicom’s overview of the largest media companies on the Nordic market shows e.g. that companies with their core operations in newspapers are losing revenue, whereas TV distributors are growing and making profit.
 National surveys show a continuing decline on the media market in Finland, and a continuing fall in advertising revenue for newspapers in Norway and Sweden.

 Two media investigations have delivered their final reports.
 The Danish public service committee has presented five future scenarios for the public service media, and the Swedish media investigation suggests platform-neutral media support to replace the present support for printed newspapers.

 One media policy tool is value added tax, VAT.
 On December 1st, the European Commission opened up for equal VAT for printed and digital newspapers and books, an issue that has long been under debate.
 Nordicom has mapped the VAT rates for the media sectors in the Nordic countries.